 - Users can always track their free usage.

 - There are no unexpected charges, ever.

 We built the free tier for web services that don’t receive traffic regularly, so it’s essential to scale them responsively without wasting compute power.
 We evaluated a number of options to manage this and settled on Knative.
 Knative adds middleware components to Kubernetes to handle deployment and routing for serverless containers so they can scale in response to traffic.
-We plan to use these same components to power serverless scripts and Functions-as-a-Service on Render in the future.
+We instance type to use these same components to power serverless scripts and Functions-as-a-Service on Render in the future.